researcher97/Model-Evolution-Artifact/README.md

 This repository contains the data and code used for a comprehensive study of the evolution of deep learning models in open source repositories

  **How Do Deep Learning Models Evolve?
- AComprehensive Study of the Evolution of Deep Learning Models in OpenSource Repositories**
+ A Comprehensive Study of the Evolution of Deep Learning Models in OpenSource Repositories**